spogburn/spogburn.github.io/_projects/master-it-app.md

 ### V. Wireframe the app with two main features

 I created wireframes for the app with the two main features I planned to develop.
-I uploaded these into [Marvel](https://marvelapp.com/prototype/584070i/screen/69432384) so that I could add clickable areas and conduct user testing.
+I created a [clickable prototype](https://marvelapp.com/prototype/584070i) for usability testing.

 ![Wireframes]({{ '/images/Vocab_App_Wireframes.png' | absolute_url }}){: .align-center}
 <figcaption>A sample of wireframes from the app</figcaption>